Reports to: Executive Director

 Primary Duties and Responsibilities:

-Assist as needed with events, educational programs, communication, public outreach, and other activities and duties as assigned.
+• Assist as needed with events, communication, public outreach, and other duties as assigned.

-• Bachelor’s or higher degree in environmental studies/sciences, natural resources, forestry, or related field
+• Bachelor’s degree in environmental studies, forestry, biology, or a related subject; field and career-change candidates welcome

 • Strong interpersonal skills, ability to cultivate relationships, diplomacy, and oral and written communication skills

-• Ability to navigate in the forest with map, GPS and/or compass, and occasionally alone in remote locations
+• Ability to navigate in the forest with maps, GPS and/or compass, and occasionally alone in remote locations

 • Valid driver’s license